 It is time to take action.
 As soon as you suspect that your loved one has been abused in a nursing home, contact law enforcement first.
 The safety of your loved one, and others in the home, is the top priority.
 Then, you need to seek legal assistance.

-At the SMA Law Group, we have no tolerance for this kind of abuse and will work tirelessly on your behalf to secure the compensation you need moving forward.
+At SMT Legal, we have no tolerance for this kind of abuse and will work tirelessly on your behalf to secure the compensation you need moving forward.
 This can include:

 - Pain and suffering damages